facussc24/Proyecto-barack/README.md

 npm test
 ```

-This creates a small DOM environment so the script can be executed without a real browser.
+This creates a small DOM environment so the scripts can be executed without a real browser.
+The tests also verify that the insumos editor persists new items.

 ## Fuzzy search flow